Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

-After our discussion with professor Zhu, we also visit prof Feng from the Department of Chemistry at Fudan University on August 2.
+After our discussion with Professor Zhu, we also visit Professor Feng from the Department of Chemistry at our university on August 2.

 ### 5.2 Discuss with Professor Wei Feng